Putting the pedagogy back into technology (or why zoom isn’t enough)

 The development of the online HOW2s started pre-COVID, and it points to something else I want to stay about putting pedagogy back into the technology.

 In October 2019, an e‑textbook provider contacted us.
-The training they were providing the universities was showing lecturers how to use the highlighting tool, how to use the note-making tool, how to use the bookmark and so on, but that wasn’t helping the lecturers to see how to to integrate the use of the textbook technology into an effective teaching sequence.
+The training they were providing the universities was showing lecturers how to use the highlighting tool, how to use the note-making tool, how to use the bookmark and so on, but that wasn’t helping the lecturers to see how to integrate the use of the textbook technology into an effective teaching sequence.
 So we put together a range of HOW2s, depicting how to do that.
-If you’re not a subscriber, use the contact button at www.teachinghow2s.com to get in touch with me.
-And I’ll arrange for you to have a preview.
-So you can have a look at some of these.

-Hope you found that useful.
-Thank you for, for listening and, have, have a great day.
+Thank you for listening and, have, have a great day.